ppsssj/InfiniteDesk/README_EN.md

   <a href="https://github.com/ppsssj/InfiniteDesk/releases/download/v0.1.0/InfiniteDesk.Setup.0.1.0.exe"><strong>Download InfiniteDesk 0.1.0 for Windows</strong></a>
 </p>

 InfiniteDesk is a desktop layout controller for Windows.
-It lets you scan currently running app windows, preview them in one workspace, arrange them on a canvas, and apply that layout back to the real desktop.
+It scans running app windows, shows them on a canvas, lets you arrange them, and applies that layout back to the real desktop.

 It is designed for workflows where several apps are open at once and window placement matters.